Skip to content

 Guided Tour at Russborough House

-Russborough House is known for being home to some of Ireland’s most magnificent art collections, which is still on display to this day when you take a guided tour of the house.
+The house is known for being home to some of Ireland’s most magnificent art collections, which are still on display today when you take a guided tour.

-History can further be uncovered at Russborough House through an interactive exhibition telling you all about the three different families who have lived here since the mid 17th century.
+History can be further uncovered at Russborough House through an interactive exhibition that tells the story of the three families living there since the mid-17th century.

 Russborough House Parkland